slapware/OpenIDM/README.md

-OPENIDM ASP.NET identity and Redis.
+C# OPENIDM ASP.NET identity and Redis.
 ===================================

 An example of how to use OpenIDM with a rest interaface for ASP.NET Identity.